Staff Dashboard Guide

 Didn't book You spoke but they didn't book Row leaves the queue; the recall chain may continue with a later step if the rule has one

-Reschedule They asked to be re-contacted later Row leaves the queue; staff manually creates a new recall in Optomate
+Reschedule They asked to be re-contacted later Row leaves the queue; staff manually creates a new recall

 Don't contact again They asked never to be contacted again Row leaves the queue; the recall chain stops for this patient